Domain Specific NLP Pipelines

-The overal architecture of an NLP pipeline consists of number of layers: a user interface; one or several NLP models, depending on the use case; a Natural Language Understanding layer to describe the meaning of words and sentences; a preprocessing layer; microservices for linking the components together and of course the infrastructure which hosts the whole solution.
+The overall architecture of an NLP pipeline consists of several layers: a user interface; one or several NLP models, depending on the use case; a Natural Language Understanding layer to describe the meaning of words and sentences; a preprocessing layer; microservices for linking the components together and of course the infrastructure which hosts the complete solution.

-Any NLP solution consists of a number of reusable components.
+Any NLP solution consists of several reusable components.
 For tailoring models to a specific domain, it is mainly the natural language understanding (NLU) layer that needs to be retrained.
-This layer is responsible for mapping input tokens (words, sentences, paragraphs or documents) to their respective meanings.
+This layer is responsible for mapping input tokens (words, sentences, paragraphs, or documents) to their respective meanings.

-The other components like tokenisers, lemmatisers, and system entity parsers are common to all NLP models.
-The surrounding back-end systems that deal with API connectivity, scalability, model versioning and security can also be reused.
-Although the models themselves have to be re-trained for every use case, the architecture of the models stays the same so they are considered to be “90% reusable”.
+The other components, like tokenizers, lemmatizers, and system entity parsers, are common to all NLP models.
+The surrounding back-end systems that deal with API connectivity, scalability, model versioning, and security can also be reused.
+Although the models themselves have to be re-trained for every use case, the architecture of the models stays the same, so they are considered to be “90% reusable”.

 The following sections briefly describe every layer of the NLP pipeline.

 Machine Learning models only make sense when users actively use them.
 An excellent user interface has two functions: making sure the NLP models are used and gathering extra training data.